 In the first two years of the course the lectures organised by the Faculty introduce students to the concepts and arguments characteristic of philosophical debates.
 At Part II level, some lectures are more advanced, and lecturers may take the opportunity to develop new positions rather than just explore the existing state of the debate.

 Although the lectures are designed to provide adequate coverage of the content of each part of the course, they do not define the content of the course or any part of it.
 Students are free to approach the topics they study in their own way; equally, lecturers are not constrained by the need to cover all the topics of a paper in their lectures.

 It is a general principle of Cambridge University that its lectures are open to all members of the University.
 This is especially useful for philosophy students because philosophical arguments have an important place in several academic disciplines and so there may be lectures relevant to philosophers in various departments of the University other than the Faculty of Philosophy – Classics, History, Divinity, Human, Social and Political Science, and History and Philosophy of Science.
 It is normal practice, therefore, for philosophy students to attend lectures organised by these departments.

 Discussion groups and classes

 The Moral Sciences Club is the University's main philosophical society.
-(Its name reflects the fact that until 1973 the Cambridge philosophy degree was called the ‘Moral Sciences Tripos’.)
-It meets every Tuesday at 5.15pm during term to hear and discuss talks normally given by visiting philosophers.
-All students in the Faculty are welcome to join.
+(Its name reflects the fact that until 1973 the Cambridge philosophy course was called the Moral Sciences Tripos.)
+It meets every Tuesday at 2 p.m. during term to hear and discuss talks normally given by visiting philosophers.
+All members of the Faculty, from first year undergraduates to professors, are welcome to join.